SoftwareAG/builtio-monitoring-cumulocity-microservices/README.md

-## Monitoring Cumulocity microservices using Built.io Flow
+## Monitoring Cumulocity Microservices using Built.io Flow

 Third-party services can be employed to monitor microservices deployed in Cumulocity IoT.
 One cool tool to achieve such goal is [Built.io Flow](https://www.built.io/).